vizhub-core/vizhub-feedback/README.md

  * If you want a certain feature, please give its corresponding GitHub issue a :thumbsup:
  * If you discover bugs or have ideas for new features, please [open an issue](https://github.com/datavis-tech/vizhub-ui/issues/new?template=upvotable.md).
+ * If you want to contribute code changes, see [contribution guidelines](CONTRIBUTING.md).

 To learn more, see also:
  * [Medium: Introducing VizHub](https://medium.com/@currankelleher/introducing-vizhub-75644cb8bba6).